 What is Options Trading?

-An option is a derivative contract which is used as hedging tool.
+An option is a derivative contract that is used as a hedging tool.

 It gives the buyer/seller the right but not an obligation for buying or selling the underlying asset at an agreed-upon price on or before a particular date.

 Here are the types of options contracts:

 The call option gives the buyer the right, but not the obligation to buy an underlying asset at a specific price for a particular interval of time.